mmisono/vatic/README.md

 crowdsources work to Amazon's Mechanical Turk.
 Our tool makes it easy to build massive, affordable video data sets.

+This fork of VATIC is designed to automate the annotation process by integrating tracking algorithms.
+In its current state it is designed to assist smaller groups of people with video annotation and probably breaks some of the Amazon Mechanical Turk integration.

 This document will describe how to install and use VATIC.
 If you want to modify VATIC, please read DEVELOPERS after reading this document.